-Art Blocks is an NFT crypto art marketplace running on the Ethereum blockchain.
-It hosts curated and selected collections of generative digital art, which are sold and delivered as non-fungible tokens—giving owners verifiable ownership of the art.
+Art Blocks is an NFT generative art platform running on the Ethereum blockchain.
+It hosts curated and selected collections of generative NFT art, which are sold and delivered as non-fungible tokens—giving owners verifiable ownership of the art.

 Art Blocks has become a leading platform in Web3 and, to date, has generated more than one billion dollars in NFT trading volume.
 But what is crypto art?
 What does generative mean, and why are people interested in digital art on the blockchain?
 This ultimate guide to Art Blocks will answer all these questions and more.